pancak3lullz/SECurityTr8Ker/README.md

 ## Features

 - **Real-time Monitoring**: Continuously monitors the SEC's RSS feed for 8-K and 6-K filings, ensuring timely detection of new disclosures.
-- **Cybersecurity Incident Detection**: Searches the content of each filing for mentions of "Material Cybersecurity Incidents," flagging relevant documents for further review.
+- **Cybersecurity Incident Detection**: Searches the content of each filing for mentions of "Material Cybersecurity Incidents," "cyber attack," and "cybersecurity incident," flagging relevant documents for further review.
 - **Logging**: Detailed logging of findings, including company name, CIK number, document link, and publication date, to a specified log file.
 Additional debug information is logged to facilitate troubleshooting and verification.

 ## How It Works